 What's in it for the taxpayer?

-When a business adopts the process of e-invoicing, the data from the invoice is sent directly from the supplier to the buyer's AP system, thereby eliminating the need for manual and multiple data entries.
-Once a generates an e-invoice, they will be required to report B2B invoice data just once - this means no more reporting in multiple formats for GSTR-1 or e-way bills.
-But the elimination of multiple data entry is not just limited to GSTR-1 or e-way bills.
-The same data can be adapted while filing ANX-1 (sales) ANX-2 (purchase) and New Returns under GST.
+When a business adopts the process of e-invoicing, the data from the invoice is sent directly from the supplier to the buyer's accounts payable system, thereby eliminating the need for manual and multiple data entries.
+Once a seller generates an e-invoice, he will be required to report invoice data just once, meaning no more reporting in multiple formats for GSTR-1 or e-way bills.
+But the elimination of multiple data entry is not just limited to accounts payable system.
+The same data can be auto-populated for filing GST returns and e-way bills under GST, making compliance processes much simpler.